pinobatch/zap-ruder/docs/tech_notes.md

 Computer opponent
 -----------------

-The AI in ZapPing depends on the following equation of a line, which you may find familiar from high-school geometry:
+The AI in ZapPing models the path of the ball using the slope-intercept equation of a line:

 > *y* = *mx* + *b*